-If your keyboard has a non-standard FPC cable connector like the Lenovo connector shown below, the task becomes more challenging.
+If your keyboard has a non-standard FPC cable connector like the 44 pin plug shown below, the task becomes more challenging.

+If your keyboard has a non-standard FPC cable connector like the one shown above, the task becomes more challenging.
 If you can't find a mating connector at Aliexpress or any other site, your only alternative is to remove the connector on the laptop motherboard.
 A common method is to put flux and low melt solder on all the joints, then use a hot air rework station and tweezers as shown in this video.
 You will need to make a board layout that routes the Teensy I/O signals to your keyboard connector.
 I like to do a preliminary layout on paper first in order to place the parts and route the signals with the fewest via's.
 It's easy to assign the Teensy I/O pins in software based on whatever pin order makes the layout work best.
 It's tempting to make the layout next, but do the schematic first so your layout will have air-wires showing you how to route each trace.
 I didn't make a schematic for the keyboard scanner board because of the confusing front side LC/back side 3.2 routing.
 The downside of not having a schematic was the lack of any verification that the layout was electrically correct.
 I had to triple check everything before sending the file out for fab.

-KiCad, PCBWeb Designer, and DesignSpark PCB are some of the free layout tools that are available.
-I've chosen to use Eagle and I pay a monthly subscription of \$15 for a commercial license.
-If you don't need a commercial license, you can download the freeware version of Eagle software.
-Sparkfun has excellent tutorials for Eagle schematic and layout.
+I've chosen to use Eagle but KiCad and other layout tools are available.
+If you want to learn Eagle, download the freeware version of Eagle software and then go thru the Sparkfun tutorials for Eagle schematic and layout.
 Also look at the Adafruit tutorial on creating parts in Eagle because you'll need to make a package and symbol for your connector.
 After you get your layout fabricated, you'll need to change the Matrix_Decoder software to work with the new I/O pin-out.